bertadenes/GSTA-heatcap/README.md

 rotation| (bool) | *include or exclude rotation* end| (int) | *value*

+Note, that even though the number of independent trajectories can be one, for the linear regression and determination of heat capacity it must be at least two.

 *value* can be:
 1. create velocity generating inputs.
 2. run velocity generating inputs.